AERO METHOW RESCUE SERVICE VOLUNTEERS

 Ruth Payne, Advanced EMT

-, Ruth started volunteering with AMRS in October of 2011 after taking an EMT training course earlier that same year.
+Ruth started volunteering with AMRS in October of 2011 after taking an EMT training course earlier that same year.
 Ruth volunteered until January of 2014 when she was hired on as a part time employee.
 With a background in the medical field as a Medical Laboratory Technician she continued her EMS training and became IV certified in the spring of 2013.
 In February of 2014 she started the Advanced EMT (AEMT) course and took her final exam October 2014.
-She is active in Search and Rescue and became an AHA CPR/First Aid instructor in the spring of 2014.
+She is active in Okanogan County Search and Rescue and is an an AHA CPR/First Aid instructor, EMT Evaluator and Peer Support Team member.

 Bryson Williams, Paramedic